amishargi/Payment_Default_Prediction/README.md

 ![Customer Overview](https://user-images.githubusercontent.com/114277079/193225412-5cfb0c5f-7db0-41a0-b6d3-a44928a80e01.JPG)
 The following conclusions were reached based on the EDA procedure that was conducted:
-1. Most credit card customer are women
+1. The majority of defaulters are male consumers.
-2. Customers with university and high school educational backgrounds become customers with potential high to default
+2. Customers who have graduated from high school and universities are more likely to default than others.
-3. Customers with an age range under 25 years become customers with potential high to default
+3. Customers under the age of 25 are considered to be high-risk for defaulting.
-4. The last payment (September) has a high potential to determine the customer will default
+4. Customers from the low limit sector frequently default

 ## Data Pre-processing
 1. Handling Duplicate Value and Missing Value